Losant/losant-docs/docs/applications/integrations.md

+description: Learn about to subscribe to external services in Losant.

 # Integrations

 Integrations are connections to external [MQTT brokers](http://mqtt.org/), [Pub/Sub messaging suppliers](https://cloud.google.com/pubsub/docs/overview) or other third-party web services.
 These connections can then be used to trigger [workflows](/workflows/overview/) and/or output messages from your application.